donders-research-data-management/rdm-ontology/doc/help/user-manual/archive-publish-collections/archive-dac-rdc.rst

 .. figure:: images/RDR_archive_review_internal.png

 Details of the collection have to be specified :ref:`see 1.2 <edit-your-collection-details>` before the collection can be archived.
 The system will give you an error message if some required information is missing.
+For Donders Institute researchers, we recommend that you select ‘life sciences’ under the audience field.
+Also, if you want to add more specific information, you can use the keyword fields to add for example ‘neuroscience’.

 A collection can be archived if all the required details are specified.
 Then you can confirm the switch to "reviewable internal".